dublado/csabapalfi.github.io/_posts/2014-12-06-random-docker-tips.md

 ## 5. security

-### 5.1. docker runs as root
+### 5.1. docker runs as root...

-Treat it accordingly.
+...treat it accordingly.
 Docker API access gives full root access as you can map ```/``` as a volume, read, write.
 Or you can just take over the host's network with ```--net host```.
 Don't expose docker API to public or use TLS if you do.

 ### 5.2 USER in Dockerfiles

 By default docker runs everything as root but you can use USER in Dockerfiles.
-There's no user namespacing in docker the container sees the users on the host but only uids hence you need the add the users in the container.
+There's no user namespacing in docker so the container sees the users on the host but only uids hence you need the add the users in the container.

 ### 5.3 use TLS on the docker API

 There was no access control on the docker API until 1.3 when they added TLS.
 They use mutual authentication: the client and server both has a key.
 Treat keys as root passwords.

+Boot2docker has TLS as default since 1.3 and also generates the keys for you.

-It requires OpenSSL 1.0.1 and similar process as generating keys for anything else. docker daemon requires --tls-verify and will use the secure docker port (2376).
-Boot2docker has TLS as default since 1.3.
-Hopefully getting more granular access control soon.
+Otherwise generating keys requires OpenSSL 1.0.1 then the docker daemon needs to be run with --tls-verify and will use the secure docker port (2376).

+We're hopefully getting more granular access control soon instead of all or nothing.

 {% endraw %}